bjcairns/ukbschemas/README.md

 #### Known code issues

--   The UK Biobank database schema are regularly updated as new data are added to the system. ukbschema does not currently include a facility for updating the database; it is necessary at present to create an entirely new version from the latest schema (however it will, as instructed, overwrite an existing file).
+-   The UK Biobank database schema are regularly updated as new data are added to the system. ukbschema does not currently include a facility for updating the database; it is necessary at present to create a new database.
 -   Any [other issues](https://github.com/bjcairns/ukbschema/issues).

 #### Known data issues